kdjordan/esgroup/README.md

 I rolled my own repsonsive image grid for each of the artists, using some images that they had provided.
 I also rolled my own modal slideshow.
 Some of the images I shot myself.
-From there I used Adbobe Lightroom to spice all the images up a bit.
+From there, I used Adbobe Lightroom to spice all the images up a bit.

 ### ScreenShot
 ![Eugene Sculpture Group](https://github.com/kdjordan/esgroup/blob/master/esg-screenshot.png)